0xn3va/cheat-sheets/Web Application/JSON Web Token Vulnerabilities/README.md

 - The [JWE JSON Serialization](https://tools.ietf.org/html/rfc7516#section-7.2) represents JWEs as JSON objects and enables the same content to be encrypted to multiple parties.

 {% hint style="info" %}
-The JWT is a JWE using the JWE compact serialization.
+The JWT is a JWE using the JWE compact serialization
 {% endhint %}

 A JWE represents these logical values: